protossoftware/etrice/plugins/org.eclipse.etrice.doc/online-doc/content/tutorials.md

 Remaining tasks:

--   creating actor hierarchic actor structure by using classes *Sender* *Receiver*
+-   creating the hierarchic actor structure by using classes the *Sender* and *Receiver*

 -   establish port binding